axismaps/website/data/text/highlighted/chronology.md

 # Global Commodities Chronology

 ## Overview
 This chronology is the centerpiece of both the Global Commodities and Empire Online projects.
-The primary goal was to create an engaging way to get students to interact with a massive chronology dataset.
-The map pulls short entries from a database covering thousands and thousands of years.
+The primary goal was to create an engaging way to get students to interact with chronological information.
+The map pulls short entries from a database covering thousands years organized by category and tag.

 ## Data
 The primary challenge with this dataset was working with over 3,000 entries and balancing load speed with the browser limitations of dynamically rendering each entry as a block.
 By working with the client before they started their extensive data collection process, we were able to arrive at a suitable compromise between the data they wanted to collect and the technical constraints of the project.